codingfan786/Vic2-TNO/README.md

 - Proxy war WS does not count towards any total war score in the case that they are considered merged with the main war or any other war.
 (The CBs in a proxy war are status quo vs status quo so it doesn't make sense to include those war scores in the actual peace deal.)

+- If the main war becomes a great war, then the Proxy Wars should be edited out and all participants merged into the main war as normal participants.

 ## Nuclear Ultimatums
 Nuclear launches have limited range and can be halted altogether if you are fast enough.